HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 |   | ConfigDB | Master | hc03 | 192.168.220.183_3306 |
 |   |   | Master-master | hc04 | 192.168.220.184_3306 |

-Note:
+> !!!NOTE
+>

-- The data node names of the same group of data sources with disaster recovery relations are the same;
+> - The data node names of the same group of data sources with disaster recovery relations are the same;

-- By default, the data sources and ConfigDBs of the DR center are only set up with the replication relation from the master to the standby master, and do not set up a return circuit, which is different from the role of the actual standby master;
+> - By default, the data sources and ConfigDBs of the DR center are only set up with the replication relation from the master to the standby master, and do not set up a return circuit, which is different from the role of the actual standby master;

-- When deploying in a real scenario, it is not recommended to deploy compute nodes and data sources on the same server.
+> - When deploying in a real scenario, it is not recommended to deploy compute nodes and data sources on the same server.
 This time is only for the convenience of subsequent explanation.

-- All data sources and ConfigDBs with master-slave relations need to set the value of rpl_semi_sync_master_wait_for_slave_count as in correct status in advance.
+> - All data sources and ConfigDBs with master-slave relations need to set the value of rpl_semi_sync_master_wait_for_slave_count as in correct status in advance.

-- There is little difference between the multi- node cluster mode and the master/slave mode, so the master/slave mode shall prevail.
+> - There is little difference between the multi- node cluster mode and the master/slave mode, so the master/slave mode shall prevail.
 In the multi- node mode, when the DR center is enabled, it should be noted to execute online_dr command in the primary compute node and replace haMode according to the role.

 ### Failure only inside the master center